 Cataldi is in her sixth year as the program director and coordinator.
 She noted that each academic year, the students who attend Franklin College demonstrate an increasingly accurate awareness of global issues.
 This, she added, creates the opportunity for uniquely advanced and complex research projects through the IHE course.

 “Students are now coming to the college yearning to expand their horizons through global education,” Cataldi said.
 “This is a great opportunity for students to challenge themselves, as the program allows them to really consider a variety of global topics.”

 The new IHE class will compare and contrast cultural standards of beauty in a course titled “In the Eye of the Beholder: Cross-Cultural Conceptions of Beauty.”
-The class topic was devised by English department chair Susan Crisafulli, Ph.D., and Kristin Flora, Ph.D., associate professor of psychology and division head for social sciences.
+The class topic was devised by Franklin College Department of English Chair Susan Crisafulli, Ph.D., and Kristin Flora, Ph.D., associate professor of psychology and division head for social sciences.